 In most cases, a truck accident lawyer drafts this letter.
 For this reason, it is a good idea to get a knowledgeable attorney on your side as early as possible after an accident.
 While you can draft this type of letter yourself, it is difficult to determine which documents may be important and who holds the necessary evidence.

 At Brauns Law, PC, we have the experience necessary to ensure the protection of all important evidence.

 What should the spoliation letter contain?

 The object of a spoliation letter is to notify the company that you intend to file a claim based on the accident and that you need the company to preserve evidence related to the accident.
 You need to include a list here as the trucking company could destroy evidence related to your case and claim it did not know of its importance.
 Some letters include a reminder that trucking companies may face sanctions they do not preserve applicable evidence.

-Brauns Law can draft this letter for you, ensuring any potential parties to the lawsuit preserve all of the necessary evidence.
+Brauns Law, PC can draft this letter for you, ensuring any potential parties to the lawsuit preserve all of the necessary evidence.

 What evidence should it request the recipient preserve?

 A spoliation letter can ask that a company preserve a wide range of documentation, depending on the facts of the accident.
 Most commonly, this evidence includes: